EmmaLiTsai/recoverKBTDR/README.md

 and digitized file of a KBTDR record complete with dates, times, and depth that can be easily read into dive analysis software.

-There are six main recovery steps that are achieved in this package:
+There are eight main recovery steps that are achieved in this package:

+1. Record digitization (completed manually in ImageJ)
-1. Scan centering
+2. Scan centering
-2. Arc removal
+3. Arc removal
-3. Zero offset correction
+4. Zero offset correction
-4. X-axis transformation to dates & times
+5. X-axis transformation to dates & times
-5. Interpolation between missing points
+6. Interpolation between missing points
-6. Y-axis transformation to depth
+7. Y-axis transformation to depth
-7. Spline smoothing
+8. Spline smoothing

 ## Installation